 Despite the introduction of restrictive policies, Australia benefits from its well-developed comprehensive approach to integration.
-It is one of the leading countries in the MIPEX ‘Top Ten’, scoring 65 on the MIPEX 100-point scale.
+It is one of the leading countries in the MIPEX ‘Top Ten’, scoring 65 on the MIPEX 100-point scale (the MIPEX 56 average is 49).
 In the Top Ten MIPEX countries, integration works well as a two-way process, as citizens and newcomers generally enjoy equal rights, opportunities and security.
 Australia scores below the traditional destination countries (Canada, New Zealand and US) but above Western European/OECD countries.

 To improve Australia should invest in access to basic rights, as it scores slightly below the average MIPEX country, and in labour market policies, which are still slightly unfavorable.

 Australia’s comprehensive approach to integration matters because the way that governments treat immigrants strongly influences how well immigrants and the public interact with and think of each other.
 Drawing on 130 independent scientific studies using MIPEX, integration policies emerge as one of the strongest factors shaping this two-way process: not only the public’s willingness to accept and interact with immigrants, but also immigrants’ own attitudes and integration outcomes.

 For public opinion, granting equal rights, opportunities and security encourages the public to see integration as an opportunity and to treat immigrants as their equals, neighbours and potential citizens.
 Under inclusive policies like Australia's, immigrants and the public are more likely to interact and feel comfortable with each other as equals.

 For immigrants, a country’s approach to integration also shapes how well they think and feel about their new home.
 Integration policies are integral to the shaping of immigrants’ own attitudes, sense of belonging, political participation and even their health in their new home country.